Fast-rising young Polish filmmaker Jan Komasa (Suicide Room, Warsaw 44) is planning a Rosemary’s Baby-style horror as his next film.

 Komasa’s film Corpus Christi, a premiere in Venice Days, was awarded the Europa Cinemas Label award last month.
 Since Venice, the film, handled by New Europe Film Sales, has been licensed to multiple territories, among them Vertigo for the UK

-Komasa is making Sara through Kosmonaut the production company he runs with his British collaborator, Danny Holman, and various others.
+Komasa is making Sara through Prague-based Bionaut and Kosmonaut, the production company he runs with his British collaborator, Danny Holman, and others.
+The film will be a Czech-Polish co-production with international backing.
+Gersh are repping the project.

 Corpus Christi, screening in Hamburg this week, was recently chosen as Poland’s Oscar contender.
 The film is about a charismatic young delinquent who, after leaving a juvenile detention centre, pretends he is a priest.